Los Angeles, CA +1 (213) 261-0385

 • Job demands may relate differently to specific outcome variables.

-• specifies what kind personal and job characteristics lead to a particular psychological states as well as outcome but does not indicate why this would be so.
+• Specifies what kind of personal and job characteristics lead to a particular psychological state as well as outcome, but does not indicate why this would be so.

 (Schaufeli and Taris 2014).